 If your child needs a full mouth dental restoration, our partner dentists are here to help.
 A restoration procedure may be extended and expensive, but we offer affordable and high-quality care for every patient.

-We have more than 120 locations in 15 states and Washington, D.C., and we accept Medicaid and TRICARE at every one.
-We also accept other government funded insurance programs, most major insurances, cash or credit, and CareCredit.
+Our partner dentist network has more than 120 locations in 15 states, including Washington, D.C.
+They accept Medicaid, TriCare, government-funded insurance programs, most major insurances, cash or credit, and CareCredit.